MicrosoftDocs/Advertising-docs/BingAds/bingads-12/campaign-management-service/dynamicsearchad.md

 description: Defines a dynamic search ad.
 ---
 # DynamicSearchAd Data Object - Campaign Management
 Defines a dynamic search ad.
 With a dynamic search ads campaign, the ad title and display URL are generated automatically based on the website domain and language that you want to target.
+The combination of the Path1, Path2, and Text elements make the dynamic search ad unique.

 > [!NOTE]
 > This feature is currently available in the United States and the United Kingdom.